Search Our Work

 The Julia West Apartments provide safe, sustainable, and affordable housing for Portland’s low-income seniors.

-Located in downtown Portland, the 12-story Julia West Apartments will be Oregon’s tallest affordable housing project built with cross-laminated timber (CLT).
-With 90 units, the building will support vulnerable seniors with secure housing and essential community resources, including shared kitchens, laundry facilities, and gathering spaces that foster connection and care.
+Located in downtown Portland, the 12-story Julia West Apartments is Oregon’s tallest affordable housing project built with cross-laminated timber (CLT).
+With 90 units, the all-electric building will support vulnerable seniors with secure housing and essential community resources, including shared kitchens, laundry facilities, and gathering spaces that foster connection and care.

 Built on a compact urban infill site, the Julia West Apartments exemplify how collaboration and innovative design thinking can advance equity, resilience, and environmental performance in affordable housing.